Off-Pump Coronary Artery Bypass Surgery

 during your off-pump CABG:

-cause you to sleep deeply and painlessly during the operation.
+cause you to sleep deeply and painlessly during the procedure.
 Afterwards you won’t

-- If you are having traditional off-pump CABG, your healthcare provider will make an
+If you're having traditional off-pump CABG, your healthcare provider will make an

 incision down the middle of your chest to separate your breastbone.

-- If you are having a minimally invasive off-pump CABG, your surgeon may make a small
+If you're having a minimally invasive off-pump CABG, your surgeon may make a small

 incision down the middle of your chest and separate part of your breastbone.
 Sometimes

-surgeons use special instruments and a camera to do the surgery.
-In this approach, your healthcare provider will make several small holes in your chest, between the
+surgeons use special tools and a camera to do the surgery.
+In this approach, your

+provider will make several small holes in your chest, between the ribs.
+Some surgeons

-- Your surgeon will surgically attach the removed vessel to the aorta, the main blood
+Your surgeon will surgically attach (graft) the vessel removed from the chest wall

-- Once the bypass grafts are complete, a surgery team will wire your breastbone back
+Once the bypass grafts are complete, a surgery team will connect your breastbone back

 What happens after an off-pump CABG?